-This easy-to-use form builder allows for adding custom fields to collect customer’s contact details, info about the order, and any other data that’s important for you to process the request.
-Design the form to match your website style, make sure it looks good on mobile screens, place it on select pages, and receive instant email notifications whenever a new order is received.
+This easy-to-use form builder allows for adding custom fields to collect customers’ contact details, information about the order, and any other data that’s important for you to process the request.

 How to make the most out of your website order form

 As we mentioned at the beginning of the article, a good online order form should serve two purposes: make your customer experience smooth and optimize the order collection process for you.
-Below, we’re sharing few tips on how to achieve both by tweaking the settings.
+Here are some tips to help you achieve that.

-Using the Targeting tab, you can select on which pages to display (or not to display) the widget.
+Targeting tab, you can select on which pages to display (or not to display) the order form.
 This might be reasonable if your website has multiple pages and on some of them – such as About, Contact us, F.A.Q. or even Home – an online order form just wouldn’t make much sense.

-Another reason you might want to consider using this option is to create custom forms for different product or service categories if you have them on separate pages.
-For instance, if you sell cakes and cupcakes, you probably don’t want to have the same order form for both.
+Another reason you might want to use the Targeting feature is to create custom forms for different product or service categories displayed on separate pages.
+For instance, if you sell cakes and cupcakes on different pages of your website, you may want to have different order forms as well.

-The number of purchases made on mobile is expected to approach 50% of all ecommerce sales in 2019, so you want to be confident your online order form is easy to find and fill out on smaller screens.
-That’s why we always suggest using the mobile screen preview feature before publishing the widget.
-If needed, you can adjust the position of the tab and the CTA for mobile devices.
+The number of purchases made on mobile has approached almost 50% of all ecommerce sales, so you want to be confident your online order form is easy to find and fill out on smaller screens.
+That’s why we always suggest checking the mobile tab when adjusting the form appearance and changing the size and spacing if needed.

-Having as few fields as possible is a well-known rule for any form because nobody has the patience to fill endless questionnaires.
+Having as few fields as possible is a well-known rule for any form because nobody has the patience to deal with endless questionnaires.
 However, for some businesses, it’s really hard to avoid additional fields – especially when we’re talking about custom orders.

 Consider displaying ETA after the form is submitted

 It’s always nice to set clear expectations for your customers and remind them about what happens after they fill out the form.
-If there’s not enough space left on the form to add a description or a note, you can make use of the Success page feature or an Autoresponder.
+If there’s not enough space left on the form to add a description or a note, you can use an

 An autoresponder is another handy feature that allows you to send instant automated emails to everyone who fills out the form.
-You can set it up on the Integrations tab of the dashboard and use with or instead of the “Success page”.
+You can set an autoresponder up on the

 Connect your online order form with the business software you use